wilas/my-linux-desktop/README.md

 # Description

-Simple bash scripts to build quickly various custom iso images.
-Tested now only with debian iso.
+Simple bash scripts to build quickly custom iso images with own preseed file.
+Tested now only with debian7.
+Not yet ready to work with RHEL and RHEL derivatives.

 # Getting Started